 Why you’ll love it: This is a classic Boulder trail.
 This one is steep, but the views from the top are great.
-You’ll be able to see the Flatirons, the town of Boulder, and maybe even Denver in the distance.
+You’ll be able to see the Flatirons, Boulder, and maybe even Denver in the distance.
 You’ll likely hear or see “Sanitas” mentioned in passing or in business names.
 This is the peak they’re referring to!

 Length: 4.4 mile loop